Free Suicide Prevention and Intervention Training Across Wyoming

 Our Impact

 The PROSPER model has supported communities in developing a stronger foundation for suicide prevention.
-Training sessions have involved over 1,760 participants from a variety of fields, providing practical tools for crisis intervention and prevention efforts.
+Training sessions have involved thousands of participants from a variety of fields, providing practical tools for crisis intervention and prevention efforts.
 Two policy summits brought together local leaders to address gaps in services, improve resource coordination, and develop plans for addressing suicide risk.
 The program has also contributed to reducing stigma around discussing mental health and suicide, helping communities feel more prepared to support individuals in distress.
 These activities have created opportunities for collaboration and have prepared local leaders for future initiatives, such as awareness campaigns and resource development.

 Our Results